Introduction to Data Collection Methods - Types, Uses, and Steps

 Primary Data – Primary data is where you directly acquire the information from your audience.
 Or simply the data collected first-hand by the researcher.
 These kinds of data are highly accurate and relevant to the business.
 These are also sometimes referred to as raw data or first-party data.

 Second-party data – Second-party data is brought or acquired from a first-party, who has done the direct data collection.
 Here the first-party is usually an organization or a marketplace that specializes in different types of data collection.
-Second-party data can be trusted with good accuracy and also offers insight that the primary data cannot.
+Second-party data can be trusted with good accuracy and offers insight that the primary data cannot.

 Third-party Data – These types of data are usually gathered from a variety of sources.
 These data can be bought and sold in data forums.
 Third-party data offers higher scalability than other types of data.

-Depending upon your needs and requirement you can choose different data types and data collection tools, and each type of data can give different aspects of the same problem.
+Depending upon your needs and requirements you can choose different data types and data collection tools, and each type of data can give different aspects of the same problem.
 You can also combine the types of data for your study.
 Data can further be divided into quantitative and qualitative based on the form it is extracted, let us discuss in detail qualitative and quantitative data.

 Quantitative Data – Quantitative data are represented in the form of measurable values like numbers and percentages.
 For example the numbers of customers buying a product or the percentage of customers who return to the same brand and so on.
 Since quantitative data are represented in measurable values, they are easy to analyze and derive insights.
 They are highly reliable and give objective and unambiguous results.

 Qualitative Data – These kinds of data are direct customer experiences in the form of phrases and opinions.
 Customer review is one of the best examples of qualitative data.
 It is not easy to measure and in a way less concrete.
-But they do serve the purpose of shining lights on intangible aspects of the product or service and aid in assigning weights to quantitative data.
+However, they do serve the purpose of shining lights on intangible aspects of the product or service and aid in assigning weights to quantitative data.

 There are so many techniques to collect different kinds of data; here we will primarily focus on Quantitative Data Collection methods.
 Despite varying methods for data collection, the framework for the steps involved remains the same.
 So here let’s discuss the important steps involved in Data Collection.